CortexIntelligentAutomation/docs/content/en/docs/2025.9/FAQs/configure-oidc-authentication/microsoft-entra.md

     1. Click `+ Add a permission`
         * Select `Microsoft Graph`
         * Select `Application permissions`.
-        * Locate and Expand `GroupMember` and select `GroupMember.Read.All` to allow the application to authenticate itself without user interaction or consent.
+        * Locate and expand `GroupMember` and select `GroupMember.Read.All` to allow the application to authenticate itself without user interaction or consent.
         * Click `Add permissions`.
     1. Click `+ Add a permission` again.
         * Select `Microsoft Graph`
         * Select `Delegated permissions`
-        * Locate and Expand `Openid permissions`, and select:
+        * Locate and expand `Openid permissions`, and select:
-            * `email` to allow access view the users’ email address.
+            * `email` to allow access to view the users’ email address.
             * `offline_access` to maintain access to data already accessed.
             * `openid` to allow users to sign in.
-            * `profile` to allow access to view user’s basic profile.
+            * `profile` to allow access to view the user’s basic profile.
         * Click `Add permissions`.
 1. Configure the token for group claim:
     1. Select the application registration created in Step 1.